• Days

 whatsapp

-The Rashtriya Swasthya Bima Yojana was launched on 1st April, 2008 by the Ministry of Labour and Employment which is a ministry under the Government of India.
+The Rashtriya Swasthya Bima Yojana was launched on 1st April 2008 by the Ministry of Labour and Employment, which is a ministry under the Government of India.
+It was made a part of the Ministry of Health and Family Welfare on April 1, 2015.

-What is the Rashtriya Swasthya Bima Yojana scheme all about?
+What is the Rashtriya Swasthya Bima Yojana Scheme?

 The Rashtriya Swasthya Bima Yojana scheme provides health insurance coverage to families Below Poverty Line (BPL) categories.
-It also includes labourers and workers in the unorganised sector which constitute about 93% of the total workforce of India.
-The scheme pays for the medical expenses incurred by the covered members so that they can avail quality healthcare easily without having to spend huge amounts of money on illnesses and injuries.
+It also includes labourers and workers in the unorganized sector.
+The unorganized sector constitutes 93% of the total workforce in India.
+The economic burden of hospitalization due to health emergencies can be very burdensome for below-poverty-line families.
+The scheme pays for the medical expenses incurred by the covered members so that they can avail of quality healthcare easily without having to spend huge amounts of money on illnesses and injuries.

 Rashtriya Swasthya Bima Yojana covers the following categories of individuals –